Momentum-Team-10/notes/pks_and_fks.md

 # What is a Foreign Key?

-Let's back up and talk about database generally.
+Let's back up and talk about the database generally.
+Specifically, a **relational database**, which lets us store data across multiple tables and make connections between the tables.
+A SQL database, like SQLite or PostgreSQL, is a relational database.

 ## A database has many tables (usually)